lousyperson/seng365-tom-api-v2-implementation/README.md

 ## Version history

+### Version 2.1.11, 13 October 2017

+- Fixed issue where GET /projects?backer=:id returned duplicate copies of a project, one for each pledge by backer to the project
+- Fix for when POST /projects with rewards=[] - should now correctly ignore rather than return 500 internal server error
+- Added tests for adding and updating images

 ### Version 2.1.10, 7 October 2017

 - New config parameter `cleanstart`.
 If `true` (default, for compatibility with earlier behaviour) then remove any existing data and recreate the db schema on startup.
 If `false`, then do this only if it does not already exist.